 Teen Court is designed to develop respect for authority and the community and to stop potential delinquent behavior in teens.
 The program capitalizes on positive peer influence.
 Teen Court's jury members, bailiffs and clerks are all teens.

 "Adolescents crave peer acceptance and peer approval.
 The teen court process takes advantage of this naturally powerful incentive.
 Just an association with deviant or delinquent peers is commonly associated with the onset of delinquent behavior, pressure from pro-social peers may propel youth toward law-abiding behavior."
 January 2011 NYSBS Journal

-Interested teens must submit a Teen Court Juror Application to be considered.
+Interested teens must submit a North County Teen Court application to be considered.
 The applications will be reviewed by the Coordinator and the teen will be contacted to join the court.
 New jurors are not typically added mid school year.
 Training sessions are held each year in August.

 Through the Teen Court program, our goal is to fully implement a model

 program using youth and adult volunteers as a continuing alternative

 to formal juvenile probation processing and formal juvenile court proceedings.

 Teen Court represents a positive alternative to the juvenile justice system and holds juvenile offenders accountable for a sentence imposed by a jury of their peers.
 By offering this alternative system, we allow youth who have made poor decisions an opportunity to recognize their mistakes and learn valuable lessons.
 At the same time participating youth increase respect for themselves, schools, law enforcement, the community and the legal system.

 Our biggest goal is to educate youth who make unfavorable decisions to be accountable for their actions in an effort to prevent any further involvement in the juvenile justice system.